versionminus/versionminus/README.md

 - expand to manage apple and google calendars (notes have tags like `nature in [chore, ...]`, `latest`, `earliest`, `delayed`, `criticality`, ...)
 - expand to report on financial transactions (OpenBank) and detect patters of behaviour
 - publish the SDK, docker compose build web should install the SDK, not copy it
-- meaningful errors, e.g.: no user found on new note creation (`licodex.core.error`)
+- meaningful errors, e.g.: no user found on new note creation (`versionminus.core.error`)
 - verify that all router methods follow the pattern: schema -> router -> service -> repo -> model
 - implement soft deletes in all models
 - implement garbage collector for soft deleted items
-- finish milvus setup: siphonn.utils -> licodex.core.config (get ConfigStore values)
+- finish milvus setup: siphonn.utils -> versionminus.core.config (get ConfigStore values)
 - nginx for CORS
-- verify if we can remove licodex.core.milvus
+- verify if we can remove versionminus.core.milvus
 - (embeddings router) verify different ordering of payload arrays: Silent misalignment of data.
 Always derive order from `coll.schema.fields`
 - robustness and performance
 - retrieval